For Marketing Leaders

 Discovery and research establish the strategic foundation of the UX and UI process.
 This stage matters because design without evidence becomes guesswork.

 While there are basic UX and UI heuristics that you can abide by to improve your website, nothing beats actual data.
 Data is gathered from multiple sources to ground decisions in reality.
-You can use tools such as:

 Tool Primary Use Key Insight